mfbrett/acacia_spillover/README.md

 ## a) Data analysis

-*Acacia flower counts*: to reproduce the regression lines used to predict acacia flower densities at sites, use 'acaciaregression_.r'
+*Acacia flower counts*: to reproduce the regression lines used to predict acacia flower densities at sites, use `acaciaregression_.r`

-*For analyses regarding the visitation to and seed set of 3 focal plant species*: use 'focals_analysis_.r/' *For all other analyses*: including visitation networks, use 'main_analysis_.r'
+*For analyses regarding the visitation to and seed set of 3 focal plant species*: use `focals_analysis_.R`

+*For all other analyses*: including visitation networks, use `main_analysis_.r`

 ## b) Main text Figures

-*Figures 2 & 3*: The code to produce Figures 2 & 3 can be found in 'main_analysis_.r'
+*Figure 2: Visitation network analyses*: The code to produce the panels in Figure 2 can be found in `main_analysis_.r` *Figure 3: Focal species analyses*: The code to produce the panels in Figure 3 can be found in `focals_analysis_.r`

 ## c) Supplimentary material figures

-*Visitation networks*: Plant-insect visitation networks: 'webillustration_.r' *Site Map*: The script concerning map plotting is `sitemap_.r'
+*Figure S1: Site Map*: The script concerning map plotting is `sitemap_.r` *Figure S3: Visitation networks*: Plant-insect visitation networks: `webillustration_.r`